Our faculty had a great year!

 - Book Review: Time, Domesticity and Print Culture in Nineteenth-Century Britain by Maria Damkjaer.
 Review 19 (2018).

 - Invited Lecture: “Victorians Unbound!
-Teaching Serial Fiction in Nineteenth-Century Magazines,” University of St. Thomas in St. Paul, MN (2018).
+Teaching Serial Fiction in Nineteenth-Century Magazines,” University of St. Thomas in St. Paul, Minnesota (2018).

 Ms. April Myrick, Lecturer, received the 2019 Excellence in Online Teaching Award (SDSU).
 Congrats to her for receiving this significant honor!

 Ms. Katie O’Leary, Instructor, was a student-nominated finalist for the 2018-19 Honors College Teacher of the Year and was recognized for her teaching excellence at the 2019 Honors Convocation.
 Congrats to her!

 Dr. Sharon Smith, Associate Professor, played a leadership role in developing an online M.A. degree in English, slated for a soft launch in Fall 2019.
 In addition, she serves as Co-President of the Midwestern American Society for Eighteenth-Century Studies and served as the co-organizer for the Conference of the Midwestern American Society for Eighteenth-Century Studies (Sioux Falls, SD) in October 2018.
 She also completed the following scholarly activities:

 - Essay: “The Pleasures of Satire in the Fables of Anne Finch,” in British Women Satirists in the Long Eighteenth Century, edited by Amanda L. Hiner and Elizabeth Tasker Davis (Proposal accepted; forthcoming).